kimruddock/pawelgrzybek.github.io/_posts/2017-04-18-native-ecmascript-modules-in-the-browser.md

 Finalised in June 2015 the spec for the [6th edition](http://www.ecma-international.org/ecma-262/6.0/) of JavaScript changed things a lot.
 One of the many amazing things that it brought was a native way of working with modules.
 It turned out that it was [immensely hard](https://blog.whatwg.org/js-modules) to implement on the web platform — so module bundlers like [Webpack](https://webpack.js.org/) came into the game.
 They allowed us to write code in a modern way and spit out a bundled script understandable by the browser.

 [Safari 10.1](https://developer.apple.com/library/content/releasenotes/General/WhatsNewInSafari/Articles/Safari_10_1.html) is the first browser that has received [100% complete coverage for ECMAScript 2015 features](https://kangax.github.io/compat-table/es6/#safari10_1).
 Really great work Apple ([Service Workers](https://jakearchibald.github.io/isserviceworkerready/) next please).
 It means that it is the first browser that allows us to use native modules.
-Another implementation landed on Google Chrome 60 behind the "Experimental Web Platform" flag, Firefox 54 – behind the `dom.moduleScripts.enabled` setting in `about:config` and Edge 15 behind the "Experimental JavaScript Features" setting in `about:flags`.
+Another implementation landed on Google Chrome 61, Firefox 54 – behind the `dom.moduleScripts.enabled` setting in `about:config` and Edge 16.
 Let's have a look at the nitty-gritty.

 ## Working with modules in the browser